outrunnl/dbcollect/README.md

 ### Statspack

-By default, dbcollect attempts to run AWR reports but has a built-in protection against license violations if no previous AWR usage can be detected.
-If you don't have Diagnostics/Tuning package, you can run Statspack reports instead, provided statspack is running and collecting metrics:

-`dbcollect --statspack`
+If no AWR usage is detected and no `--force` flag is used, _dbcollect_ checks for STATSPACK data.
 Statspack is not configured by default on Oracle but requires initial setup.

 To setup Statspack, see [Oracle-base: Statspack](https://oracle-base.com/articles/8i/statspack-8i)